JannKleen/jannkleen/_posts/2018-09-04-setting-up-a-product-website-in-jekyll.md

 This is the first part of a series of articles about how to set up a website promoting a simple product.
 It is written as a step-by-step walk-through that should help anyone who wants to do something similar.
 More articles will appear as the project moves forward.

 The goal is to have a very simple website which promotes one product in multiple languages and will be expandable with a shopping and newsletter functionality.
+You can see the result at [Feynman Company](https://www.feynman-company.com/en/).

 ## The Website
 I decided to go with [Jekyll](https://jekyllrb.com/) as a website framework because it generates static HTML, which is easy to host, fast to serve, and completely sufficient for the planned functionality.